Tararua Forest Park Cone Ridge 16-18/04/2010

 1416 The Maungahuka hut and its wee spot up high, great place for vision adjustment.

-1504 Left Maungahuka hut and headed off down to Neil Forks.
+1504 Left Maungahuka hut and headed off down to Neill Forks.

-1640 Finally got to the destination of Neil Forks hut.
+1640 Finally got to the destination of Neill Forks hut.

 Here for the night, so had food with a can of beer.
 Got the fire going to reduce that chill and finished off with Classic of Islay, a 2009 release, so tasty and in such a relaxed human noise free setting.

-0920 Crossed the stream and headed off up the ridge track called "Track not maintained" which intersects Neil Ridge just before Neil.
+0920 Crossed the stream and headed off up the ridge track called "Track not maintained" which intersects Neill Ridge just before Neill.
 Excellent ridge walk with track remenants almost all the way.

 1442 A few minutes from Kime hut.